polterguy/polterguy.github.io/tutorials/getting-started/index.md

 # Getting started with Magic

-There are multiple ways to use Magic, depending upon whether or not you just want to try it out locally on your development machine, use the Docker images to more rapidly getting up to speed, deploy it to your production server, or clone its source code locally to view and debugs its source code.
-In this section we'll walk you through all of these different methods to get started with Magic.

-## Using Docker

 The easiest way to get started is to [download the docker-compose.yml file](https://github.com/polterguy/magic/releases/download/v10.0.4/docker-compose.yml), assuming you have [Docker](https://www.docker.com/products/docker-desktop) installed, and then execute the following in a terminal window where you saved the file.
 This is the exact same process for both Windows, Mac, and Linux.